Career Opportunities

 Summer Rising Group Leader – P.S.
 150 (Seasonal)

-The Group Leader will be in charge of a group of participants and will be responsible for the overall care and safety of the youth.
+Group Leaders will be in charge of a group of children and will be responsible for the overall care and safety of these participants.

 -